• Skip to primary navigation

 11. Cutlery Tray for Bathroom Storage

-Photo By One Crazy House
+Photo by One Crazy House

 One of my favorite dollar store hacks is grabbing a silverware tray to separate toothbrushes, toothpaste, makeup, and brushes in the bathroom drawer.
 It keeps everything from rolling around and makes getting ready so much faster.
 Plus, no more digging through a pile just to find your mascara.